seregazhuk/php-watcher/README.md

 ## Config files

 PHP-Watcher supports customization of its behavior with config files.
-The file for options may be named `.php-watcher.yml`, `php-watcher.yml` or `php -watcher.yml.dist`.
+The file for options may be named `.php-watcher.yml`, `php-watcher.yml` or `php-watcher.yml.dist`.
 The tool will look for a file in the current working directory in that order.
 An alternative local configuration file can be specified with the `--config
  <file>` option.